lzwjava/lzwjava.github.io/_drafts/2025-07-29-beyond-expectation-en.md

 image: false
 ---

-While it is good to keep your promise, it is better to byeond expectation.
+While it is good to keep your promise, it is better to go beyond expectations.

-In coporate life, of in personal life, doing things beyond expectation give people surprise in good ways.
+In corporate life, or in personal life, doing things beyond expectations gives people pleasant surprises.

-In corporate life, beyond expectation means you deliver faster or better than what colleagues expect.
-It means not only your work matched those requirements company allowed.
-But that the quality of your work excceeds what's supposed to be.
+In corporate life, going beyond expectations means you deliver faster or better than what your colleagues expect.
+It means not only does your work meet the requirements set by the company, but the quality of your work exceeds what is supposed to be.

-In peronsal life, beyond expectation means that you can help others in unexpected ways.
-Think of 7 billion people, how many people can help you?
-While they do their best work, you buy their service or products is the way they help you a lot.
+In personal life, going beyond expectations means that you can help others in unexpected ways.
+Think of 7 billion people—how many people can help you?
+While they do their best work, you buying their services or products is the way they help you a lot.

-Also my teacher Yin Wang is super good at this.
-He always teaches me beyond my expectation.
-I never can reach that level of intelligence.
-I often reveal his eassys however no matter how many times I read them, I still found out something very useful.
+Also, my teacher Yin Wang is exceptionally good at this.
+He always teaches me beyond my expectations.
+I can never reach that level of intelligence.
+I often reread his essays; however, no matter how many times I read them, I still find something very useful.

-For corporate life, you do what you are assigned to.
-That probably is a basic requirement.
-And it should be supposed to be a lot.
-How you can do something beyond the requirement?
+For corporate life, you do what you are assigned to do.
+That is probably a basic requirement, and it should be.
+But how can you do something beyond the requirement?

 The answer is to use AI tools effectively.
-Companies may provide AI chatbots to people use.
-However, to my eye, it is not just intelligent chatbots, but ai agents, prompt engineering , context engineering.
+Companies may provide AI chatbots for people to use.
+However, in my view, it is not just intelligent chatbots, but AI agents, prompt engineering, and context engineering.

-Their usefulness just sit there to let you discover.
-Because AI models train billions of token, most of human existing knowledge.
-So AI chatbots are just a way to compress and decompres these knowledges.
+Their usefulness just sits there waiting for you to discover.
+Because AI models are trained on billions of tokens—most of human existing knowledge—AI chatbots are just a way to compress and decompress this knowledge.

-Let's turn into our topics.
-So when we want to work better and get good feedback, it is that we need to hold some secrets.
+Let's return to our topic.
+When we want to work better and get good feedback, we need to hold some secrets.
 We don't show all the work or all the ideas we have.
-But we hide some to let employer or team leads surprise.
+Instead, we hide some to let employers or team leads be surprised.

-One of the social media popular idea is that don't share too much, don't be too needy.
-That's a good advice.
+One popular idea on social media is that you shouldn't share too much or be too needy.
+That's good advice.

-It is not just for working as an employee.
-But it is for users too.
-Airbnb is good at doing things beyond expectation.
+It is not just for working as an employee, but for users too.
+Airbnb is good at doing things beyond expectations.

-There are already a lot of workers, products and services.
-But things that are beyond expectation are always few.
+There are already a lot of workers, products, and services.
+But things that are beyond expectations are always few.

-ChatGPT is beyond expection.
-DeepSeek is beyond expection.
+ChatGPT is beyond expectation.
+DeepSeek is beyond expectation.

-Having the result that is beyond expectation means that they are good and they are somehow exceptionally good,
+Having results that are beyond expectation means that they are good, and somehow exceptionally good.